 On this project, we were given the challenge of implementing “Dual Mechanics” into our gameplay.
 This means that we needed to come up with a feature that allowed our player to accomplish two different tasks with the same input!
 We chose Movement and Attack.
 We went with the funniest thing we could think of which is a character whose weapon is so powerful that every time you shoot your gun you are almost uncontrollably propelled around the room…Challenge accepted.

-I started off with designing and animating the main character.
+This Demo was made on Unreal Engine.
+I started off by designing and animating the main character.
 This is pretty common in my workflow.
 The sooner I can hand off the main character the sooner the programmer can start to tackle his deliverables while I go creating the next assets.
 We were able to implement 4 enemies with unique/movement and attack patterns, as well as the main boss.
 I created a “bone” sprite sheet to be used as particles.
 Every time you slay an enemy, a ton of bone sprites, as well as red particles, fly all over the screen…what a sight to behold.
 After getting all the characters animated I was then able to work on the logo, Main Menu Screen, and any other fun little asset or animation I could think of, for the allotted time.

 This is one project that we decided to be strict on our deadlines.
 There wasn’t going to be a second or third pass.
 We had the objectives that we accomplished; however, polishing and finalizing assets was not the skill that we were looking to flex here, rather our ability to work as a team under pressure.